 Courier will help to protect private information.
 When a document is attached to an email it can be read by any email server in the path between the sender and recipient.
 Encrypting the document can help here, but encryption like that found on a PDF or Microsoft Office document can be broken without a great deal of effort.
 With Courier the document will never exist on any computer except those in control of the sender and recipient.
 The communication between the computers can be configured to use the sort of security that is used to handle banking transactions.

 Will it be possible to sign documents in Courier?

 Yes.
 The approval option will let you get an electronic signature just as FileHold does with workflow today.
 The document in FileHold is marked as approved and the transmission log gives you access to see the Courier approver.
-In the near future Courier will include the ability to add an e-signature which is a, legally binding way to give consent or approval to a digital documents or form.

 Will I know if someone viewed the document I sent them?